ENVIRONMENTAL SUSTAINABILITY

 Risk Management

-The FET Risk Management Committee implements risk management across various areas of the Company, including finance, strategy, operations, information security, and environmental and energy risks.
+The FET Risk Management and Information Security Committee implements risk management across various areas of the Company, including finance, strategy, operations, information security, and environmental and energy risks.
 This is achieved through the operation of different levels of organizations and responsibilities.
-FET has developed a"Risk Management Policy" based on the "ISO 31000 Risk Management Guidelines,"which has been approved by the Board of Directors.
+FET has developed a " Risk Management Policy" based on the "ISO 31000 Risk Management Guidelines," which has been approved by the Board of Directors.
 This policy serves as the guiding principles for all business groups in their implementation of risk management.
 The risk assessment focuses primarily on the Company itself.
 Each business group conducts annual and regular risk assessments, formulates risk management strategies and plans, and considers the economic, environmental, and social aspects of corporate governance issues that have significant impacts on customers, investors, and other stakeholders.
 The results and performance of sustainability promotion in the current year are reported to the Board of Directors on a regular basis.
-The seventh report of the ninth session of the Board of Directors has been submitted.
+The third report of the tenth session of the Board of Directors has been submitted.

 Targets and Indicators